techandsoftware/teletext/README.md

 * `webkitCompat`: boolean (optional)
    * `true` (default) - the generated SVG is compatible with Safari/Webkit browsers (all browsers on iOS), but it's bigger
    * `false` - uses SVG2 features which work in most browsers but not Safari or any browser on iOS, as they fail to render the graphics properly unless you use `setView` to switch the view to `classic__font-for-mosaic` (documented below)
-* `doc`: object (optional)
+* `dom`: object (optional)
-   * if running in nodejs you need to pass in a document object.
+   * if running in nodejs you need to pass in a window dom object.
 See the example above

 Call the following methods on the teletext instance to draw on the screen and control the rendering.